nimble-platform/core-cloud-infrastructure/README.md

 This repository sets up the general microservice infrastructure for the Nimble platform.

 ## Modules
-The following sections describes each model briefly.
+The following sections describes each module briefly.

 ### Config Server (config-server)
 The module 'config-server' is in charge of the central configuration.
 It fetches the config from a public git repository.